gvolpe/nix-config/README.md

 - `home`: all the user programs, services and dotfiles.
 - `imgs`: screenshots and other images.
 - `notes`: cheat-sheets, docs, etc.
+- `outputs`: the Home Manager and NixOS flake outputs.
 - `system`: the NixOS configuration, settings for different laptops and window managers.

 ## Install